hexdump42/isapi-wsgi/README.txt

  * demo_use_threadpool.py - app that displays a hello world and the wsgi environment using ISAPIThreadPoolHandler.

+ * demo_serve_from_root.py - serve an app from IIS root that displays a hello world and the wsgi environment using ISAPISimpleHandler.

  * echo.py - the test app from wsgi webkit.
 Used for isapi_wsgi unit tests.